 Roni Schwartz attributes her Zionist identity to Hadassah.
 Finding her love and commitment to Israel took a circuitous route.
-Seeds were planted, but took many years to take root, grow, blossom and bear f
+Seeds were planted, but took many years to take root, grow, blossom and bear fruit.

 At ages 11 and 12 she attended Camp Young Judaea in New Hampshire.
 There she learned about the magic of Shabbat, Israeli dancing, the Maccabi games and what she calls, “Israeli stuff.”
 However, as a teen and young woman, visiting the State of Israel just didn’t resonate with her.

 Fast-forward several years: Married to Michael and mother of Sari, Jeremy and Joshua, Schwartz realized that their children were only young for a short while.
 She decided to leave her job.
 On the evening after her last day of work, Schwartz accepted an invitation to the young women’s Park Slope, Brooklyn, Region Hadassah meeting.
 She walked into a room with 15 women and declared, “I feel so good; I just quit my job.”
 Thirty eyes turned to her.